-When the Federal Reserve announces its next interest rate decision, you might want to hold off on connecting any dots.
+When the Federal Reserve announces its next interest-rate decision, you want to hold off on connecting any dots.

-“If you pay too close attention to the dots, then you may lose sight of the larger picture,” Federal Reserve Chairman Jerome Powell told journalists at a press conference following the Fed’s June 18-19 rate-setting meeting, referring to the forecast’s granular view of policy.
+“If you pay too close attention to the dots, then you may lose sight of the larger picture,” Federal Reserve Chairman Jerome Powell has said in multiple different remarks, the most recent being at a press conference following the Fed’s June 18-19 rate-setting meeting.